 Hello crunchy friends!
-I am sharing this story with you because it hits close to home as we have four rescued animals in our family.
+I am sharing this story with you because it hits close to home as we have four rescued animals.
 They bring so much joy into our family!
-These animals are not the problem but they do need us to find a solution.
-So…I asked my friend, Kayla from Dream Big Bark Loudly, to give us some insight.
+So…I asked my friend, Kayla from Dream Big Bark Loudly, to give us some insight into what you may find at a local animal shelter. *hint hint* Cuteness overload coming!

 Summer is generally a much-anticipated season, especially in a college town like Tallahassee.
 Sure, the weather is hot and humid, but for students there is a sense of freedom, and for the rest of us, less traffic.
 Unfortunately, summer is not quite so exciting for the staff and volunteers at the Tallahassee Animal Services Center (the municipal animal shelter).